 You can also get zinc from pumpkin seeds, which is the highest plant source of the mineral, but you’ll need to eat 3 whole cups of them to get the same amount of zinc that is in just 2 oysters!

-Most people are low in zinc, so you might consider supplementing with zinc gluconate.
-Just know that zinc is not well absorbed in pill form, so it’s best to get it from food whenever possible.
+Most people are low in zinc, so you might consider supplementing with zinc gluconate during cold and flu season.
+Just know that zinc is not very well absorbed in pill form, so it’s best to get it from food whenever possible.

 10. Quit the Sugar

-If you do only one thing to boost your immune system, eliminating sugar will do the most good.
-Refined sugar is a poison which, among other things, dramatically decreases immune function.
+If you do only one thing when you feel like you’re coming down with something, eliminating sugar will do the most good.
+Refined sugar dramatically decreases immune function.
 Many scientists and nutritionists consider added sugar in any form to be a drug because of its negative impact on the human body.
-I have known health practitioners to prioritize eliminating sugar from the diet over recommending that people quitting smoking!
+I have known health practitioners to prioritize eliminating refined sugar from the diet over recommending that people quitting smoking!

 Healthier sweeteners such as honey or stevia can be used in moderation, but avoid artificial sweeteners like Splenda or Equal; they are even more toxic than cane sugar!

-Most importantly, if you are feeling like you’re “fighting off a bug” or “coming down with something,” avoid sugar and sweet foods at all costs for a little while.
+Most importantly, if you are feeling like you’re “fighting off a bug” or “coming down with something,” avoid sugar and sweet foods until you feel better.
 In my experience, sugar is enough of an immune depressant that eating sweets of any kind when you are a little under the weather will likely tip the scales against you, and bring on that cold or flu full strength.